rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_plugins.md

 #### Details Tab
 ![][details]

 :   1. **Status** Enables or disables the RokPad extension.
-[27%, 13%]
+[29%, 29%, sw]
     2. **Access** Sets the access level, determining which user groups have access to the RokPad editor.
-[33%, 13%]
+[35%, 18%, se]
     3. **Ordering** Sets the order at which RokPad appears in the editor list.
 This has little to no impact on user experience.
-[39%, 13%]
+[41%, 34%, sw]

 1. **Status** Enables or disables the RokPad extension.